Anthopleura xanthogrammica: Behavior

-These anemones tend to live a solitary life, but can be occasionally seen as groups with no more than 14 individuals per square meter.
+These anemones tend to live a solitary life, but can be occasionally seen as groups with no less than 14 individuals per square meter.
 They can move slowly using their basal disks, but usually stay sessile.
 Like other anemones, A. xanthogrammica can use stinging cells located in the tentacles as protection from predators and a mechanism to capture prey.

 Reproduction

 Anthopleura xanthogrammica reproduce sexually via external fertilization of sperm and eggs in the late fall.
 Newly formed pelagic, planktotrophic larvae float in the water until dispersing and settling in mussel beds.

 Feeding

 Nematocysts found in the tentacles assist A. xanthogrammica to catch and paralyze prey.

 After feeding and digestion is complete, the anemone excretes its waste back through the mouth opening.

 Predators and prey

 Main predators of A. xanthogrammica include: the leather seastar Dermasterias imbricata, the nudibranch Aeolidia papillosa and the snail Epitonium tinctum (both feed on the tentacles), and the snails Opalia chacei and Opalia funiculata and the sea spider Pycnogonum stearnsi (that feed on the column).

 The anemone feeds on sea urchins, small fish, and crabs, but detached mussels seem to be the main food source.
 There are rare instances where the giant green anemone has consumed seabirds.
 It is not known whether the birds were alive or dead when engulfed by the anemone.